 Is it possible to invest in the Nifty 500 index?

 Direct investment in the index is not possible.
-Investors may gain exposure through index funds or ETFs that aim to track the Nifty 500.
+Investors may gain exposure through direct stocks or index funds and ETFs that track the Nifty 500.

 How does Sensex differ from the Nifty 500 index?